top of page

 Neuroaffirming.png

-NEURODIVERGENT AFFIRMING PRACTICE
+NEURODIVERSITY AFFIRMING PRACTICE

-What does Neurodivergent Affirming mean?
+What does Neurodiversity Affirming mean?

-Neurodivergent affirming (NDA) approaches are based on the premise that there is no one correct way of being or doing things.
+Neurodiversity affirming (NDA) approaches are based on the premise that there is no one correct way of being or doing things.
 NDA approaches reject the outdated (and ableist) belief that the neurotypical way of being or doing is the correct way, and that it should be an expectation or goal for neurodivergent people.
 NDA practice focuses on strengths and the rights of people to have their individual and unique needs understood and met by the development of supports and adaptations in the environment (which includes the approach of others around the person).

-Reasons why Spectrum Centre is Neurodivergent Affirming
+Reasons why Spectrum Centre is Neurodiversity Affirming

 • We presume competence (i.e., we don't assume that people can't do things because of their disability).